 At Hollander Law Firm, we are very familiar with accidents caused by reckless drivers, including motorists who follow too closely behind other vehicles.
 While tailgating may be a common driving practice on the crowded roads and highways of West Palm Beach, trailing a vehicle is high-risk behavior often performed by reckless and impatient drivers.

 If you have been injured in a crash or collision caused by a tailgating driver, Hollander Law Firm can help.
-An experienced Boca Raton car accident lawyer will carefully review your case and work to hold the responsible driver liable for your injuries.
+Contact our law office at (561) 347-7770 to speak with an experienced Boca Raton car accident lawyer, we will carefully review your case and work to hold the responsible driver liable for your injuries.

 Following Too Closely Behind Another Vehicle is Dangerous and Illegal in Florida